 future startup logo

-The Art of Micro Venture Capital with Ivy Huq Russell, Abhinav Krishna, and Ayush Bharti, Partners, Venture Crafters
+Building a Founder-First Venture Capital Firm: A Conversation with Ivy Huq Russell, Abhinav Krishna, and Ayush Bharti, Partners, Venture Crafters

-Meet Venture Crafters, a micro venture capital (micro VC) firm where ex-founders are looking to redefine early-stage investing in South and Southeast Asia.
+Meet Venture Crafters, an emerging venture capital firm where ex-founders are looking to redefine early-stage investing in South and Southeast Asia.
 In this candid conversation conducted over email with founding partners Abhinav Krishna, Ayush Bharti, and Ivy Huq Russell, we get an inside look at how their experiences as entrepreneurs shape their unique "founders first" investment approach, everything Micro VC, how VC makes investment decisions, raising money, and building successful companies.

 This interview is particularly valuable for: